karia19/toto_app.1.2/README.md

 - Some track statistics may not work as expected.
 - The odds data in the historical odds endpoint may be missing for certain days.
-- The Redis database has not been updated since September 2022.
+- The database has not been updated since September 2022.

 ## Contributing